xzuyn/musubi-tuner/docs/wan.md

 ## Pre-caching / 事前キャッシュ

+Pre-caching is almost the same as in HunyuanVideo, but some options may differ.
+See [HunyuanVideo documentation](./hunyuan_video.md#pre-caching--事前キャッシング) and `--help` for details.

 ### Latent Pre-caching

-Latent pre-caching is almost the same as in HunyuanVideo.
 Create the cache using the following command:

 ```bash
 python src/musubi_tuner/wan_cache_latents.py --dataset_config path/to/toml --vae path/to/wan_vae.safetensors